MONARCH EVENTS CODE OF CONDUCT

 Players who do not uphold the policies and procedures outlined in this document are subject to penalty up to and including permanent suspension.

 Players are expected to foster a welcoming and accepting community.
 Discrimination based on disability, race, gender, sexual identity, religion, or any other physical, cultural, or social characteristic will not be tolerated.
+Players who intentionally misgender others will be ejected from the tournament.

 We expect all our competitors to behave with sportsmanship at all times.
 This includes, but is not limited to, graciousness in both winning and losing, respect for their opponents, and behaving in a fair, kind, and reasonable manner.
 Spite plays, kingmaking, and intentionally losing or “throwing” are examples of unsportsmanlike behavior and may be subject to penalty or suspension.